Integrate a Third-Party Identity Provider

 ## Step 3: Call the Exchange Endpoint

-`POST /api/v3/store/auth/login` is the single dispatcher.
+The login endpoint is the single dispatcher — `/api/v3/store/auth/login` for customers, `/api/v3/admin/auth/login` for staff.
 The `provider` field in the body selects the strategy — omit it for built-in email/password, set it to your registered key for everything else.
 The remaining body fields are whatever your strategy reads from `params`.

 POST /api/v3/store/auth/login